 Shortcomings/How we could have improved

-Nonetheless, when I reflect on how we performed and implemented this solution, I would say that there were the following shortcomings:
+When I reflect on how we performed and implemented this solution, I would say that there were the following shortcomings:

-• Consistent qualification – We could have been more specific about the criteria for when a transaction failure qualifies to be designed into the integrity tool, so that we have consistency in its usage and design policy.
+- Inconsistent qualification – We could have been more specific about the criteria for when a transaction failure qualifies to be designed into the integrity tool, so that we have consistency in its usage and design policy.

-So how might we be more evidence-based or data-driven in evaluating whether or not to pursue the development of this tool?
+How might we be more evidence-based or data-driven in evaluating whether or not to pursue the development of this tool?

 Formula